Stackclash/5e-vault/5. Mechanics/Items/Travellers Clogs Hhhvi.md

 - **Properties**: Crafted by

 While wearing this pair of clogs, walking does not tire you as much.
-You are capable of walking 16 hours per day before being forced to make a Constitution saving throw against exhaustion.
+You are capable of walking 16 hours per day before being forced to make a Constitution saving throw against [[/5.
+Mechanics/Rules/Conditions.md#exhaustion\|exhaustion]].
 After 16 hours, you must succeed on Constitution saving throws again like normal at the end of each hour, with the DC set as 10 + 1, for each hour past 16 hours.

 *Source: Hamund's Harvesting Handbook: Volume I p.
 142*